Support for your family

 Tax-free childcare

-If you're a working parent who is not receiving tax credits, universal credit or childcare vouchers, you can open an online account to recieve money from the government to help you pay the cost of childcare.
+If you're a working parent who isn’t receiving tax credits, universal credit or childcare vouchers, you can open an online account to receive money from the government to help you pay the cost of childcare.

 The scheme is available for children under 12 and disabled children under 17.